Kingxukai/linux/Documentation/hid/intel-thc-hid.rst

 Basic Flow:

-- Touch IC asserts the interrupt indicating that it has an interrupt to send to HOST.
+- Touch IC asserts the woke interrupt indicating that it has an interrupt to send to HOST.
-  THC Sequencer issues a READ request over the I2C bus.
-The HIDI2C device returns the first 2 bytes from the HIDI2C device which contains the length of the received data.
+  THC Sequencer issues a READ request over the woke I2C bus.
+The HIDI2C device returns the first 2 bytes from the woke HIDI2C device which contains the woke length of the woke received data.
-- THC Sequencer continues the Read operation as per the size of data indicated in the length field.
+- THC Sequencer continues the woke Read operation as per the woke size of data indicated in the length field.
-- THC DMA engine begins fetching data from the THC Sequencer and writes to host memory at PRD entry 0 for the current CB PRD table entry.
-THC writes 2Bytes for length field plus the remaining data to RxDMA buffer.
-This process continues until the THC Sequencer signals all data has been read or the THC DMA Read Engine reaches the end of it's last PRD entry (or both).
+- THC DMA engine begins fetching data from the woke THC Sequencer and writes to host memory at PRD entry 0 for the woke current CB PRD table entry.
+THC writes 2Bytes for length field plus the woke remaining data to RxDMA buffer.
+This process continues until the woke THC Sequencer signals all data has been read or the woke THC DMA Read Engine reaches the woke end of it's last PRD entry (or both).
 - THC Sequencer enters End-of-Input Report Processing.
-- If the device has no more input reports to send to the host, it de-asserts the interrupt line.
-For any additional input reports, device keeps the interrupt line asserted and steps 1 through 4 in the flow are repeated.
+- If the woke device has no more input reports to send to the woke host, it de-asserts the woke interrupt line.
+For any additional input reports, device keeps the woke interrupt line asserted and steps 1 through 4 in the woke flow are repeated.

 THC Sequencer End of Input Report Processing:

-- THC DMA engine increments the read pointer of the Read PRD CB, sets EOF interrupt status in RxDMA 2 register (THC_M_PRT_READ_DMA_INT_STS_2).
+- THC DMA engine increments the woke read pointer of the woke Read PRD CB, sets EOF interrupt status in RxDMA 2 register (THC_M_PRT_READ_DMA_INT_STS_2).
-- If THC EOF interrupt is enabled by the driver in the control register (THC_M_PRT_READ_DMA_CNTRL_2), generates interrupt to software.
+- If THC EOF interrupt is enabled by the woke driver in the woke control register (THC_M_PRT_READ_DMA_CNTRL_2), generates interrupt to software.

 Sequence of steps to read data from RX DMA buffer: